d0k3/CTAPG/readme.md

 Included is a small programm that I wrote myself (3DSthmXtb, source code included), DSdecmp (by barubary), NConvert (by XnSoftware team), smdhtool (by 3dstools) and batch files to make usage as easy as possible.

-This will work on Windows 7/8/8.1 only!
+This will not work on Windows versions below Windows 7!
 Also, it will not process 'solid color themes', however noone makes these, anyways.
 If you want to discuss this, use the official discussion thread: https://gbatemp.net/threads/release-custom-theme-auto-preview-generator.387711/